ceybers/excel-helper-library/PersistentStorage/PersistentStorage.md

 - MRU support via `ISettings`' Get/Set Collection and `MostRecentlyUsed`'s To/From Collection.
 - ~~If no settings model already exists, using the Create method will create an empty one.~~

+## Important
+- GetCollection does not retain keys!

 ## TODO
 - [x] Basic user-level persistence in My Documents folder
   - [x] Flag (boolean) support